kenmonks/lurch/lde/src/experimental/readme.md

 The main experiment currently in progress is an implementation of the $n$-_compact polynomial time global validation algorithm_.
 This is accessible via the function `validate()` and its supporting tools and options.

 A _document_ is any LC environment.
-It may (and usually will) additionally contain declarations of type `Declare` and environments of type `Rule`, `Theorem`, `BIH`, and `Cases`, all of which are specified by the user as part of the document.
+It may (and usually will) additionally contain declarations of type `Declare` and environments of type `Rule`, `Proof`, `Theorem`, `BIH`, `Substitution` and `Cases`, all of which are specified by the user as part of the document.
 An _inference_ is a descendant of a document that is either an environment, outermost expression, or declaration all of whose ancestors (including itself) are claims.
 The `validate()` routine can validate any specified inference in any document.

 This routine and supporting infrastructure is contained primarily in the following files.
    1. [lode.js](../lode.js) - All lurch documents, libraries, rules, theorems, and proofs begin essentially as a string (or more generally, text).
 Each UI provides some way for the users and library authors to enter, save, store, load, and merge such text.

       𝕃𝕠𝕕𝕖 is a node.js command line UI intended for developers.
 Document text is created either directly at the command prompt as short test strings, or in an external editor and saved as a file for larger documents.
 This file defines the 𝕃𝕠𝕕𝕖 repl and contains utilities for listing, loading, and merging such strings.

    2. [parsing.js](../parsing.js) - If the UI produces a string representing user's content it must be parsed into an LC before validation.
-Currently available parsers are for `putdown` and an [asciimath](parsers/asciimath.peggy) extension of putdown that supports a small but useful subset of asciimath (http://asciimath.org).
-In some cases it may be easier to obtain the desired LC by first parsing the string to an LC has been converted to an LC by post processing what we refer to as `Shorthands` - special LC content that indicate some way in which the LC needs further modification before proceeding.
+Currently available parsers are for `putdown` and an [asciimath](parsers/asciimath.peggy) extension of putdown that supports a small but useful subset of asciimath (http://asciimath.org) and LaTeX, which we will call `Lurch Notation`.
+In some cases it may be easier to obtain the desired LC by first parsing the string to an intermediate LC which is then converted to a different LC by post processing what we refer to as `Shorthands` - special LC content that indicate some way in which the LC needs further modification before proceeding.

    3. [interpret.js](interpret.js) - Any LC environment can be validated by $n$-_compact validation_, but will usually need to be modified extensively to prepare it for validation by calling the `interpret()` routine defined in this file.
 In particular, it will add global system declarations to the document, process all shorthands, move all global constant declarations to the top of the environment, create a rule associated with each user _Theorem_, move declaration bodies after the declaration, wrap all `Let` declarations in an environment as needed to form _Let environments_, give all bound variables a canonical alpha-equivalent name, convert all rules into formulas and store information about their domains, assign unique names to symbols declared with a body, and mark all global constants throughout the document.
 These must all be performed in order before validation.

    4. [global-validation.js](global-validation.js) - this is the main part of the validation routine.
 It constructs all of the relevant instantiations, both for the $n$-compact global validation algorithm and for other validation tools that are compatible with $n$-compact validation.
-Currently these tools are for BIHs, Equations, Cases, and Scoping.
+Currently these tools are for BIHs, Equations, Cases, Arithmetic, Algebra, and Scoping.
 Each of these validation tools is run and it's validation results stored in the relevant locations in the document.
 Additional information, such as which user espressions lead to a particular instantiation, is stored in the instantiations as well for future reporting.
 Once that information is available, it is easy to validate a particular target or validate things in different ways that are determined by the options stored in the object `LurchOptions`.

    5. [reporting.js](reporting.js) - once a document is fully instanted, we can generate reports about the results.
 This can be as simple as putting a green checkmark or red ✗ after a conclusion, to giving entire reports about how a particular instantiation is found or what rules had something to say about a particular conclusion.
 The routines in this file can mine a validated document for various information, and report it in a way that is compatible with 𝕃𝕠𝕕𝕖 (terminal output).